Don Nigro: Career

-Nigro has written more than 400 plays, 187 of which have been published by Samuel French, Inc. in 54 volumes. and now his entire collected works, published and unpublished, is available on the Samuel French web site.
+Nigro has written more than 500 plays, 201 of which have been published by Samuel French, Inc. in 58 volumes.
+Also 226 of his plays in 75 volumes are available in manuscript form on the Samuel French web site, and 13 of his plays in 5 volumes are published by Next Stage Press.

-One of these, Ravenscroft, was adapted into the film The Manor, with Peter O'Toole.
+One of his plays, Ravenscroft, was adapted into the film The Manor, with Peter O'Toole.

 His long cycle of Pendragon County plays, now numbering well over two dozen and still growing, traces American history from the eighteenth century to the present through the lives of several generations of interconnected families from an east Ohio town.
 These include Glamorgan, Horrid Massacre In Boston, Armitage, Fisher King, Green Man, Sorceress, Tristan, Pendragon, Chronicles, Anima Mundi, Beast With Two Backs, Laestrygonians, The Circus Animals' Desertion, Dramatis Personae, The Reeves Tale and November.

 His cycle of Russian plays includes Pushkin, Gogol, An Angler In The Lake Of Darkness (about Leo Tolstoy), Emotion Memory (about Anton Chekhov), A Russian Play, Rasputin, and Mandelstam.

 His plays about art and artists include Hieronymus Bosch, Dutch Interiors (about Vermeer), Blood Red Roses (about the Pre-Raphaelites), The Daughters of Edward D. Boit (based on the painting by John Singer Sargent), Netherlands (about Van Gogh), Sphinx (about Franz Von Stuck), Madonna (about Edvard Munch), Europe After The Rain (about Max Ernst), Picasso (about the invisible squirrel in a painting by Braque), and City of Dreadful Night, (inspired by the paintings of Edward Hopper).

 His Inspector Ruffing plays include Mephisto, Demonology, The Rooky Wood, Creatures Lurking In The Churchyard, Ravenscroft, Widdershins, and Phantoms.